-Sheriffs have headed up high profile operations including Citrus County Sheriff Jeff Dawsy's “Operation Grim Reaper,” which netted 22 arrests and kicked off many other efforts.
+Sheriffs frequently hea up high profile operations.
+One of the earliest was Citrus County Sheriff Jeff Dawsy's “Operation Grim Reaper,” in 2010 which netted 22 arrests and kicked off many other efforts.
 The operation had investigators use on line dating sites, Craig’s list, chat rooms and several other internet resources using the ploy of a young mother who wanted a man to teach her under age daughter about sex.

-Sheriff Dawsy’s staff credits Sheriff Grady Judd of Polk County for creating the template for this type of operation and offering professional assistance.
+Sheriff Dawsy’s staff credited Sheriff Grady Judd of Polk County for creating the template for this type of operation and offering professional assistance.

-Since this operation many other counties have conducted “Sexual Predator” stings with great success.
+Since the operation many other counties have conducted their own “Sexual Predator” stings with great success.
 These counties include: Citrus, Lake, Polk, St. Lucie, St. Johns, Sumter and Volusia.

 The Florida Sheriffs updated and signed two Mutual Aid agreements in January 2013.
 One agreement was for disaster assistance, such as floods and other natural disasters.
 The other agreement involved operational assistance and voluntary cooperation that addresses other mutual aid needs such as ad hoc operations that cross jurisdictional lines.